NSHipster/articles/2020-04-13-contact-tracing.md

-When you install an app and open it for the first time, the ContactTracing framework displays a dialog requesting permission to enable contact tracing on their device.
+When you install an app and open it for the first time, the ContactTracing framework displays a dialog requesting permission to enable contact tracing on the device.

 If the user accepts,
 the framework generates a 32-byte cryptographic random number